mdabydeen/fusebill-node/README.md

 $ npm test
 ```

-If you wish, you may run tests using your Stripe *Test* API key by setting the environment variable `STRIPE_TEST_API_KEY` before running tests:
+If you wish, you may run tests using your Fusebill *Test* API key by setting the environment variable `STRIPE_TEST_API_KEY` before running tests:

 ```bash
 $ export STRIPE_TEST_API_KEY='sk_test....'